 Unlike Amazon Product Ads, which links to an external website (such as your own online store) and pay per acquisition, sellers create ads under their sponsored products and use the pay-per-click (PPC) method.

 Amazon Sponsored Products is based on keywords and auctions, where a seller puts a bid on a keyword and search query that they want their product ad to appear in.
 When their ad is placed, sellers will only be charged for every time their ad is clicked on, very similar to Google AdWords.

 Why You Should Consider Using Amazon Sponsored Product Ads

 If you haven’t already, now is the time to get into Amazon PPC advertising.

 There’s several reasons to start running ads on Amazon, even if your products are already showing great results and sales.
 Say you have taken advantage of Google AdWords and have done pay per click for your landing and product pages.
 Then, why not diversify?

-Check out this article by Jeff Bullas on why you should diversify your search marketing strategy, if you’re still not convinced.
+Check out Jeff Bullas’s post on why you should diversify your search marketing strategy if you’re still not convinced.